-This is a follow-up article on the article titled why I’m selling my properties, We saw that you will accumulate about 20% more money by building a property portfolio, but here are some of the issues with retiring with property.
+This is a follow-up article on the article titled why I’m selling my properties, In this article, we saw that you will accumulate about 20% more money by building an income property portfolio.
+Here are some of the issues with retiring with property.

 The first issue that I touched on in the previous article is the amount of work property requires to maintain your investment.
-If you retired with a property portfolio alone, managing the property becomes a part time job.
-Granted, you can outsource the management, but estate agents can only advertise the property and hope for the best, like you.
-For their efforts they will gladly take 10% of everything you worked your whole life to achieve.
+If you retired with an income property portfolio alone, managing the property becomes a part-time job.
+Granted, you can outsource the management, but estate agents can only advertise the property and hope for the best.
+For their efforts, they will gladly take 10% of everything you worked your whole life to achieve.
 The whole idea behind retirement investments is to sit back and watch the money roll in while you are spending the day on the golf course.

-When you live off your equity or REIT investments, most of the income you draw down will be form dividends.
+When you live off your equity, about half of your income will be from dividends.
 Dividend income is taxed at a flat rate of 20%.
 If you do need to sell some of your capital, you will pay capital gains tax which is even lower.
-It ranges between 0% to 18% and is typically around 10% to 15% depending on how many shares you sell.
+It ranges between 0% to 18% and is typically around 3% to 10% depending on how many shares you sell.

-In comparison, property income is taxed as income tax, which is between 0% and 45%, typically about 30% to 35%.
+In comparison, property income is taxed as income tax, which is between 0% and 45%, typically about 20% to 35%.
 In the unfortunate event that you do need to sell one of your properties, the tax will also be calculated as capital gains tax as mentioned above.
-This is significantly higher than equity or REIT investments.
+This is significantly higher than equity investments.

-This brings us to the next point, if you do need to sell property, it is expensive.
-Trading costs are in the order of 5% and is paid by the buyer.
+This brings us to the next point, if you do need to sell income property, it is expensive.
+Trading costs are in the order of 5%.
+Even though it is paid by the buyer, it still means that he will be offering you less.
 The seller also pays bond cancellation costs, clearance certificate costs and estate agent costs of about 3% to 7%.
-The biggest problem however is that it takes a long time to sell.
+The biggest problem, however, is that it takes a long time to sell.
 If you do manage to sell the property quickly, the transfer will still take 3 months or longer.
 If you need cash quickly, this is not an option.
 In comparison, equities can be sold in minutes, with trading fees averaging about 0.5%, or even lower if you trade using platforms like Easy Equities.

 As I stated above, you buy properties in one area, because you do not want to travel days to your properties.
-This however gives you a lot of concentration risk.
-If the property price in your area falls your whole portfolio drops.
-With REITs you own a small percentage of hundreds of properties in various areas.
+This, however, gives you a lot of concentration risk.
+If the property prices in your area fall, your whole portfolio drops.
+With equities, you own a small percentage of hundreds of companies in various countries and industries.
 One property that is performing poorly, will hardly influence your investments.

 If you lose one month’s rent, your income drops with 8.3% for that year.
 Everyone thinks that they are the exception, you will always have tenants in place.
-You will miss a month’s income every now and then.
+The reality is, you will miss a month’s income every now and then.
 Even the best tenants have financial troubles.
 Sometimes you just can’t find the right tenant and need to hold out for a month.
 You need to be able to cover the expenses for that month without getting any income.